Connected Components on Lie Groups and Applications to Multi-Orientation Image Analysis: Background on Lie Groups and Left-Invariant Distances

 for $g,h\in G$ close enough to each other, cf. Fig.~\ref{fig:20230822:VisualizationDistanceBalls}.
 For details on the quality of this approximation for the $G=\SE{2}$ case, see \cite{Bellaard2023analysis}.
 For a concise self-contained summary and explicit formulas for the logarithmic norm approximation in \eqref{eq:logapprox} in coordinates, see Eq.~\eqref{eq:logarithmicNormApproxSE2} for $G=SE(2)$ and Eq.~\eqref{eq:logarithmicNormApproxSO3} for $G=SO(3)$ in Appendix~\ref{app:20230922:LogarithmicNormApproximation}.

-\begin{remark}[Inclusion of Symmetries] It is well-known in Lie group theory that roto-translation equivariant Riemannian distances on homogeneous spaces have a constant matrix in the left-invariant frame, i.e. $c_{ij}\in\mathbb{R}$ independent of $g\in G$ in \eqref{eq:MTFweights}.
-Such Riemannian distances and their logarithmic norm approximations carry $2^{\textrm{dim}(G)}$ reflectional symmetries.
+\begin{remark}[Inclusion of Symmetries] It is well-known in Lie group theory that left-invariant Riemannian metrics have a constant Gramm matrix in any left-invariant frame.
+So in \eqref{eq:MTFweights}, $c_{ij}\in\mathbb{R}$ is independent of $g\in G$ if $(\mathcal{A}_i)_{i=1}^n$ is a left-invariant frame.
+The associated distance maps of such metrics and their logarithmic norm estimates carry $2^{\textrm{dim}(G)}$ reflectional symmetries.
 In the specific Lie group case of roto-translations $G=SE(2)$ there are $2^3$ reflectional symmetries (for intuitive illustration see App.~\ref{app:ReflectionalSymmetries}) which also become reflectional symmetries of our connected component algorithm. \end{remark}

+\begin{remark} The Lie group $SE(2)$ can be identified with the homogeneous manifold of positions and orientations in two dimensions $\mathbb{M}_2$.
+However, this is not true for $n>2$: $SE(n)\not\cong \mathbb{M}_n$. \end{remark}